mehradhpr/gate-keeper/README.md

 - Token is placed in the HTTP Authorization Header upon successful login Authorization should be implemented as a middleware to protect certain resources

-## Frontend Developer notes
+## Frontend Developer Notes

 Use Vite with React and TypeScript.

-Use React Router Dom for routing. pages directory contains react components that are used to render a specific route defined in App.tsx. components directory contains react components that can be used anywhere.
+Use React Router Dom for routing.

+pages directory contains react components that are used to render a specific route defined in App.tsx.

+components directory contains react components that can be used anywhere.

 For styling, CSS modules are chosen due to their simplicity and effectiveness for medium-sized projects.

-Each component, will be under its own folder alongside with a CSS module file and an index.ts as an export file
+Each component, will be under its own folder alongside with a CSS module file and an index.ts as an export file.